jpilgrim/mdspex/mdspex.doc/index.md

 # Document Structure

-A Spex document consists of a elements.
+A MDSpex document consists of a elements.
 An element has a name and may has attributes and may contain other elements.
 We call the contained elements children and the container parent.
 Attributes have a name and a value.

 Blocks are elements usually separated by empty lines.
-Actually it is the output processor that defined which element is rendered as a block or not, but usually this difference is already reflected in the Spex source code.
+Actually it is the output processor that defined which element is rendered as a block or not, but usually this difference is already reflected in the MDSpex source code.
 Children are usually visualized by indentation.

 The core processor creates only two kind of elements: